-Through the online auction of hundreds of masks and The Mask Project Party, this biennial community event raises hundreds of thousands of dollars for end-of-life care throughout the Denver area.
+Through the online auction of hundreds of masks and generous community sponsorships, this biennial community event raises hundreds of thousands of dollars for end-of-life care throughout the Denver area.

 More than 1 million visitors to the Cherry Creek Shopping Center will view The Mask Project.
 The online auction of masks is expected to generate hundreds of thousands of hits on The Mask Project website www.themaskproject.org